Deadline: May 1, 2026

 ---|---|---|---|

-English Composition / Writing | English Composition I and II | 6 | 9 |
+English Composition / Writing | English Composition I and II (or any two courses that are primarily writing-based) | 6 | 9 |

-Chemistry | General Chemistry I and II with Lab (For science majors) | 8 | 12 |
+Chemistry | General Chemistry I and II with Lab (any 100-level general chemistry course that fulfills a prerequisite for Organic Chemistry course series) | 8 | 12 |

 Chemistry | Organic Chemistry I and II with Lab (For science majors) | 8 | 12 |